 - Babe, I’m Gonna Leave You (Led Zeppelin) 82,238,972

 Least popular albums from Led Zeppelin

-There are low points in every discography.
-While I was doing this chart I expected Physical Graffitti (1975) and Houses of the Holy (1973) to perform better.
-These are heavy weight albums in rock history: the first of them includes tracks such as In my time of dying and the hard rock anthem Kashmir.
-The second forementioned album contains many notable tunes, such as The song remains the same, The rain song, No quarter and perhaps their popiest track, D’yer Mak’er.
+Every artist’s discography has its low points.
+While I was doing this chart I expected Physical Graffitti (1975) and Houses of the Holy (1973) to perform better in streaming services.
+These are really heavy-weight albums in rock history: the first of them includes tracks such as In my time of dying and the hard rock anthem Kashmir.
+The second mentioned album contains many notable tunes, such as The song remains the same, The rain song, No quarter and perhaps their poppiest track, D’yer Mak’er.

-I included 1982´s CODA in this chart, even though is not a proper studio album.
-But in fact it is the last record that Led Zeppelin put out after the tragic death of their amazing drummer John Bonham.
+I included 1982’s CODA in this chart, even though is not a proper studio album.
+But in fact, it is the last record that Led Zeppelin put out after the tragic death of their amazing drummer John Bonham.
 This album contains the drum solo entitled Bonzo´s Montreux.
-One surprice in this infographic was that the album Presence (1976), performed in the last place.
-I now is not usually considered Led Zeppelin´s best work, but it certainly deserves more streams!
+One surprise in this infographic was that the album Presence (1976), performed in the last place.
+I know this album is not usually considered Led Zeppelin‘s best work, but it certainly deserves more streams!